Mistakes to Avoid When Filing for an Amazon Reimbursement Claim

 - Cost control: The right way of handling bids will ensure that you won’t exceed your budget, and at the same time get good results.

-- Data-driven decisions: Continual review of the data allows for the adjustment of campaigns based on actual
+- Data-driven decisions: Continual review of the data allows for the adjustment of campaigns based on actual results.

 Read More: How to Use Amazon PPC to Increase Product Sales